krlmlr/git-sh-workshop/README.md

 8. Start implementing a `show_pink()` function, then throw it away.
     - `coa`

-9. Experiment with throwing away selective changes.
-    - `cop`

-10. Create a new file, save it, then throw it away.
+9. Create a new file, save it, then throw it away.
+    - `clean -n`, `clean -f`

+10. Create a new file in a new directory, then throw it away.
-    - `clean -df`
+    - `clean -nd`, `clean -fd`

-11. Create a new file, commit it.
+11. Create a new file.
+What does the status look like?
     - `a`

-12. Remove this file, commit this change.
+12. Remove this file.
+What does the status look like?
+    - `rm`

+13. Reset to the previous commit.
+Check the status.
+    - `qhp`

+14. Reset to the previous commit once more.
+Check the status.
-    - `a`
+    - `qhp`

 ### B: Interactive commands